kcricht06/NewRepository/README.md

-This is going into my new repository
+This is going into my new repositor